camsaul/django-rest-params/README.rst

        # if offset isn't specified, default value is used
        pass

-Specify a tuple of valid options, allow the user to specify more than one (comma-separated), use a different name in the Django code for the param.
 Django REST Params works with ViewSets as well as request functions.

 .. code:: python